hammock-sync/hammock-sync/README.md

 # hammock-sync
 A CouchDB Sync Client for Android (in the future)

+STATUS:
-STATUS: Working in modernization of dependencies an build system.
-Focusing on JavaSE version so far.
+ Working in modernization of dependencies an build system.
+ WIP - Android Modernized Build system